Smelly Urine During Pregnancy: Causes And Tips To Reduce It

 Dr. Brittany Noel Robles, a New York-based obstetrician-gynecologist, says, “An ammonia-like smell from urine may be caused due to different reasons such as dietary changes, vitamin ingestion, or dehydration.
 Dehydration can cause urine to become more concentrated and produce a stronger smell.
 However, a strong smell could also be a sign of a urinary tract infection, so it is important to speak with your healthcare provider if you have any concerns.

 1. Urinary infections: Urinary tract infection is a bacterial inflammation or yeast infection in the urinary tract and is common in pregnancy.
-As per the reports of a study by multiple institutions, the rates of UTI in pregnancy was estimated to be between two and seven percent.
-Urinary tract infections during pregnancy can cause cloudy urine, which smells foul or unusual (2).
+As per the reports of a study by multiple institutions, the rates of UTI during pregnancy were estimated to be between two and seven percent.
+Urinary tract infections can cause cloudy urine when pregnant, which smells foul or unusual (2).

 Urinary tract infections may cause a foul smell in urine.